MoinDalvs/Time_Series_Forecasting_From_Scratch/README.md

 ### 4) **`Cyclical:`** In which there is no fixed interval, uncertainty in movement and its pattern

+Cyclical variations are due to the ups and downs recurring after a period from time to time.
+These are due to the business cycle and every organization has to phase all the four phases of a business cycle some time or the other.
+Prosperity or boom, recession, depression, and recovery are the four phases of a business cycle.

 ### 5) **`Irregularity:`** Unexpected situations/events/scenarios and spikes in a short time span.

+Random variations are fluctuations which are a result of unforeseen and unpredictable forces.
+These forces operate in an absolutely random or erratic manner and do not have any definite pattern.
+Thus, these variations may be due to floods, famines, earthquakes, strikes, wars etc.

 ![image](https://user-images.githubusercontent.com/99672298/183436930-c6338af7-f442-4d3a-a2d5-74f214e03bca.png)